ltrujello/Tikz-Python/README.md

 >>> rectangle = tikz.rectangle( (0,0), (5,5)), options = "fill=" + rgb(120, 0, 120))
 ```

 - A wrapper function `rainbow_colors` uses the above function to provide rainbow colors.
-The function takes in any integer, and wraps around via a modulo operation to always return a rainbow color.
+The function takes in any integer, and grabs a rainbow color, computing a modulo operation if necessary  (hence, any integer is valid).
 ```python
 >>> tikz = TikzPicture()
 >>> for i in range(0, 20):